FlowFuse/flowfuse/docs/contribute/introduction.md

 [FlowFuse](https://github.com/FlowFuse/flowfuse) | This is the core of the platform.
 [forge-ui-components](https://github.com/FlowFuse/forge-ui-components) | Common UI components used in the platform.
 [installer](https://github.com/FlowFuse/installer) | The installer for the platform [driver-localfs](https://github.com/FlowFuse/driver-localfs) | The LocalFS driver.
-This deploys projects to the local system.
+This deploys instances to the local system.
 [driver-docker](https://github.com/FlowFuse/driver-docker) | The Docker driver.
-This deploys projects as containers in a Docker-managed environment.
+This deploys instances as containers in a Docker-managed environment.
 [driver-k8s](https://github.com/FlowFuse/driver-k8s) | The Kubernetes driver.
-This deploys projects as containers in a Kubernetes-managed environment.
+This deploys instances as containers in a Kubernetes-managed environment.
 [nr-launcher](https://github.com/FlowFuse/nr-launcher) | The launcher application used to start and monitor an individual instance of Node-RED in the FlowFuse platform.
 This includes a number of Node-RED plugins used to integrate with the FlowFuse platform.

 ### Setting Up A Development Environment